emumba-com/live_twitter_sentiment_analysis/README.md

 # Scalable architecture for real-time Twitter sentiment analysis
 This project implements a scalable architecture to monitor and visualize sentiment against a twitter hashtag in real-time.
 It streams live tweets from Twitter against a hashtag, performs sentiment analysis on each tweet, and calculates the rolling mean of sentiments.
-This sentiment mean is continously sent to connected browser clients and displayed in a sparkline graph.
+This sentiment mean is continuously sent to connected browser clients and displayed in a sparkline graph.

 ### System design
 Diagram below illustrates different components and information flow (from left to right).